A topic from the subject of Inorganic Chemistry in Chemistry.

 • Historical overview of metal extraction and its evolution

-• Classification of metals and their properties
+• Classification of metals based on their properties (e.g., reactivity, physical properties) and examples of each class.

 Basic Concepts of Metallurgy